ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.1 Accounting Policies and Procedures.md

 C.  Security

-    e.
+    a.
 Access to online banking and credit card accounts is restricted to the following:

-        v.
+        i.
 The Executive Director

-        vi.
+        ii.
 The Finance Manager

-        vii.
+        iii.
 The accountant

-    f.
+    b.
 Access to the internal accounting system (Quickbooks) is restricted to the following:

-        viii.
+        i.
 The Executive Director

-        ix.
+        ii.
 The Finance Manager

-        x.
+        iii.
 The accountant

-        xi.
+        iv.
 The bookkeeper

-        xii.
+        v.
 External Auditor

-    g.
+    c.
 Only the Executive Director has the authority to approve payments and sign checks, or perform online banking transactions, and any payments in excess of \$5,000 must be approved by the ESIP President in addition to the Executive Director.

-    h.
+    d.
 Only the Executive Director has administrative rights to internal and external accounting functions, and only the Executive Director can add, delete, or grant permissions to the list of others who have access.